 Congratulations - you can begin the research project - but your involvement with REPOA will continue.
 You will be required to sign and adhere to a contract.
-One of these requirements is that you will present your work in progress and draft final reports at REPOA seminars and at REPOA's Annual Research Workshop.
+One of these requirements is that you will present your work in progress and draft final reports at REPOA seminars and at REPOA's Annual Research Workshop (ARW).
 This is the longest running and largest research workshop held by a Tanzanian research organisation.
-Here your presentation will be subjected to wide public comment and peer review, followed by close technical consultations with experts.
+Presenting at the ARW, though required is not automatic, your work will be subjected to anonymous review before you would be allowed to present in the ARW.
+Any work below standard will not be accepted.
+At the ARW your presentation will be subjected to wide public comment and peer review, followed by close technical consultations with experts.
 You will also be required to hold a feedback session with those respondents who participated in your research.